-Learn new information about increasing farm income by reducing soybean harvest losses and reducing the spread of herbicide resistant weed seed.
+Learn new information about increasing farm income by reducing soybean harvest losses and the most current regulations and safety procedures for operating farm trucks.

 Reducing harvest losses is a simple and effective way to increase soybean yield and profitability every year.
-However, reducing harvest losses becomes even more important in a dry year like 2018.
-The plants in severely stressed fields may be shorter than normal increasing gathering losses.
-Spider mite feeding has also been shown to increase the potential for shatter losses to occur by causing the pods to become more brittle.
-Reducing harvest losses by just one bushel per acre will produce more than $9.25 per acre of additional income in 2018.
+However, reducing harvest losses becomes even more important when planting is significantly delayed.
+The plants may be shorter than normal increasing gathering losses.
+Reducing harvest losses by just one bushel per acre will produce more than $8.25 per acre of additional income in 2019.

 This article was produced by the SMaRT project (Soybean Management and Research Technology).
 The SMaRT project was developed to help Michigan producers increase soybean yields and farm profitability.
 SMaRT is a partnership between MSU Extension and the Michigan Soybean Checkoff program.